Harder, Better, Faster, Browner

-"Harder, Better, Faster, Browner" is the first episode of the second season of the animated comedy series The Cleveland Show, originally airing on September 26, 2010.
+"Harder, Better, Faster, Browner" is the second season premiere of the American animated comedy series The Cleveland Show, and the 22nd episode overall.
+It originally aired on Fox on September 26, 2010.
 The title is a parody of the song "Harder, Better, Faster, Stronger" by French house duo Daft Punk.

-This episode is written by Matt Murray and directed by Ian Graham.
-The episode features a guest performance by Kanye West (who sampled "Harder, Better, Faster, Stronger" in his song "Stronger").
-This episode received mostly mixed to positive reviews from critics for its storyline and many cultural references.
+In this episode, Cleveland attempts to get Kenny West's rap career off the ground, while President Barack Obama pays Stoolbend a visit.
+The episode was written by Matt Murray and directed by Ian Graham.
+It features a guest performance by Kanye West (who sampled "Harder, Better, Faster, Stronger" in his song "Stronger").
+It received mostly mixed-to-positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 6.02 million homes in its original airing.
 The episode featured guest performances by Kanye West and Keke Palmer, along with several recurring guest voice actors for the series.

-In this episode, Cleveland attempts to get Kenny West's rap career off the ground, while President Barack Obama pays Stoolbend a visit.